a10networks/a10networks.github.io/main-repositories/a10-gui-widgets.md

 4.Importing widget css style

-There is two ways to import the css of a10-gui-widget in your code.
+There are two ways to import the css of a10-gui-widget in your code.

 By Less